willemt/pearldb/README.rst

 Put
 ---
 We use PUT for creating or updating a key value pair.
-PUTs are `durable <https://en.wikipedia.org/wiki/ACID#Durability>`_ - we only respond when change has been made to disk.
+PUTs are `durable <https://en.wikipedia.org/wiki/ACID#Durability>`_ - we only respond when the change has been made to disk.

 .. code-block:: bash